 If you have any questions regarding secure transactions, please contact us.

 Data security and access to your personal information

-We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used, accessed in an unauthorised way, altered or disclosed.
+We have put in place appropriate security measure to prevent your personal data from being accidently lost, used, or accessed in an unauthorised way, altered, or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business and need to know.
-They will only process your personal data on our instructions and they are subject to a duty of confidentiality.
+They would only process your personal data on our instructions, and they are subject a duty of confidentiality.